Configuring a migration job

 To import the data, use the Import from CSV button.
-After choosing a file, you will see the CSV mapping window.
+After choosing a file, you will see the CSV mapping window (Import mailboxes).
 If everything looks correct, you can continue by clicking the Import button.
 In the case any mailbox failed to be imported, the program will display all necessary information.

 To select a source server, expand the Target server drop-down list and choose a desired entry (Fig. 7.).
 Click Next to proceed.